EnyoYoen/numworks-python-graphic/README.md

 To test the different scripts, it's a bit tricky because you have to import these scripts on the calculator from the NumWorks Workshop (https://workshop.numworks.com/).

-This project has currently 3 python scripts:
+This project has currently 3 python scripts:\n -gbutton.py
- -gbutton.py
  -ginput.py
  -glayout.py